Okmeque1/software/PythonSoft/Programs.md

 11 : FIGURE.PY : Draws a figure based on the numbers of sides.3 = Triangle,4 = Square and whatnot.

+12 : G-Editor.PY : A text editor that is better than text editor.py

 ## Games :

 1 : CONNECT4.PY : Connect 4.